Skip to main content

 • Pay calculator: The software must be able to process your employee’s pay, including automatically calculating wages, deductions, and taxes.
 This eliminates manual errors and saves time, making the process more efficient.

-• Tax deductions: It calculates federal, state, and local taxes to be withheld, ensuring compliance with tax laws.
+• Tax & benefit deductions: It calculates federal, state, and local taxes to be withheld, ensuring compliance with tax laws.
+The software should also handle deductions for benefits such as health insurance, retirement contributions, and other employee benefits.

 • Tax compliance forms: Compliance tax regulations require payroll software to prepare year-end tax forms for employees such as the W2 and T4 forms.

-• Pay distribution: It can facilitate direct deposits to employees’ bank accounts, produce checks, and manage other forms of payment distribution such as unlimited payroll runs or pay-on-demand options.
+• Pay distribution: It can facilitate direct payroll deposits to employees’ bank accounts, produce checks, and manage other forms of payment distribution such as unlimited payroll runs or flexible pay or pay-on-demand options.

 • Time and attendance tracking: Many payroll systems also include timekeeping features that track employee hours, absences, and leave balances.

-• Customizable payroll reports: The ability to customize your payroll reports to track payroll taxes, employee deductions, and other expenses can help with budgeting and financial forecasting.
+• Customizable payroll reports: Customizable compensation reporting to track payroll taxes, employee deductions, and other expenses can help with budgeting and financial forecasting.

 • Self-service: Many apps have a self-service portal where employees can access digital copies of their pay stubs, see their contributions, and manage their retirement accounts.